X-PERT INDUSTRIAL COATING

 - Frame and Shoring.

-MAG uses this extensively at DTE Monroe Power Plant
+We use this extensively at the DTE Monroe Power Plant

 - Quicker to assemble/disassemble